Ipstenu/varnish-http-purge/readme.txt

 * Added wp-cli command: wp varnish purge (to purge varnish)
 * Adding some docblocks
 * Fixing i18n

-= 3.7.3 =
-* Add varnish_http_purge_schema filter for changing the default schema.
-The default remains http (even if you set your home and/or site URL to https) because of sanity, but in order to support some edge cases, they can filter if they want. (props Drumba)

-= 3.7.2 =
-* Revisions were being mishandled and purging all inappropriately. (props Cha0sgr)

-= 3.7.1 =
-* Archives weren't purging. (props Ingraye)

-= 3.7 =
-* Optimizing flushes.
-* Add filter to allow other people to hook in when 3rd party plugins are abjectly weird (props jnachtigall)

 == Screenshots ==